 Where to Camping in the Everglades National Park

 Everglades National Park offers plenty of camping opportunities.
 Long Pine Key and Flamingo both have campgrounds for RV or tent campers.
 A picnic table and fire ring are available at each campground site.
-Mosquitos are problematic during the year to bring DEET repellent!
+Mosquitoes are problematic throughout the year, to bring DEET repellent!

 NOTE: There are no hookups for RVs.